Auxilor/auxilor.github.io/docs/effects/configuring-an-effect.md

 These work exactly like inline chains (they are inline chains), so everything is still supported; run-type, custom arguments, et cetera.

+## Load Weight

+All configs are loaded alphabetically by default.
+However, if you have a config that depends on another one, for example an EcoItems item thats crafted with another EcoItems item, you can add `load-weight: <weight>`.
+All configs have a default load weight of 100, and it's loaded in ascending order, so a config with a load weight of 10 is loaded before a load weight of 20.